 If you think you know badassery but you do not know Private Seidu Issalia’s act of utter stupidity and bravery, then you need to suspend that until you are done reading this entry.

 If you Google Private Seidu Issalia one of the curious finds you will get is a Dictionary entry for ‘Definition of Groin’ because that was Private Issalia’s most badass part.
 His fundamentals.
 No, he didn’t kill anyone with his wand, not that we know of anyway.
 But this is what we know of the man and the groin he brought to the warfront.

 On January 4 1941, Private Issalia, a member of the Gold Coast Regiment fighting in the East African campaign, was sent as a runner by his platoon commander.
 He was shot through the groin; please take a moment to internalize that, on his way to HQ.
 As the sniper giggled at his villainous hit, Issalia refused to die.

 He crawled, with a bullet in his groin, to command headquarters and did his duty.
 Badass, no?
-Now you like a coward for that time you cried when someone kicked you in the groins, right?
-Private Issalia is just about to multiply that
+Now you feel like a coward for that time you cried when someone kicked you in the groins, right?
+Private Issalia is just about to multiply that.

 When an experienced officer, a British one during a time of blatant racial stratification no less, writes of you ‘I have never seen a braver man’ then you must be at the highest attainable level of badassery.